 · Practice Common Courtesy

 The process of titling your Humvee will test your patience.
 You’ll want to keep a level head when approaching your DMV at all times.
-They are the people who will inspect the Humvee and see if it passes all required safety features.
+They are the people who will inspect the Humvee and see if it passes all the required safety features.

 Remember that other people want to register their Humvee as well.
-It’s best not to create a situation where the DMV views Humvee owners as stubborn and block the possibility for others to title their Hummers in your state.
+It’s best not to create a situation where the DMV views Humvee owners as stubborn and blocks the possibility for others to title their Hummers in your state.

 · Use Favorable Terminology